 These skills assist individuals to gain and keep good employment, to be personally fulfilled and to participate fully in the wider society.

-Some Aucklander's are thriving but others are not - read Educational achievement of Auckland's children and young people for more information.
+Some Aucklanders are thriving but others are not.
+(For more on this, see Educational achievement of Auckland's children and young people.)

-There needs to be a variety of development opportunities, that will reduce barriers to achieving meaningful employment and high wage jobs, at every stage of life.
+Trades training, apprenticeships and retraining options will continue to play an essential role in people getting the right skills to succeed.
+There needs to be a variety of development opportunities, that will reduce barriers to achieving meaningful employment and high-wage jobs, at every stage of life.

-We must ensure that all of our people have the tools they need to build a bright future, through a mix of:
+We must ensure that all of our people have the tools they need to build a bright future, through a mix of informal learning options, paired with quality formal education and general personal development.

 How this can be done